 These baked french fries are potato strips coated in oil and seasonings, then oven baked until golden brown and crispy.
 A super easy side dish that’s always a hit with both kids and adults alike.

 I don’t know about you, but I can never resist a pile of piping hot french fries.
 These baked fries are a little healthier than their fried counterpart, and they also happen to be quite simple to make.
+These fries pair perfectly with homemade corn dogs or my delicious falafel recipe.

 How do you make baked french fries?